authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 BIMI has the following high-level goals:

-* Enable the authors of MUAs to display meaningful imagery associated with the domain owner to recipients of authenticated email.
+* Enable the authors of MUAs to display meaningful imagery associated with the Domain Owner to recipients of authenticated email.
 * Allow Domain Owners to suggest appropriate images for display with authenticated messages originating from their domains.
 * Provide mechanisms to prevent attempts by malicious Domain Owners to fraudulently represent messages from their domains as originating with other entities.
 * Work at Internet Scale.